rehmanadeelqau/HolidayFinder/README.md

 Assert.That(holidayRecommendations?[0].Hotel.PricePerNight, Is.EqualTo(75));
 ```

-I've added some more tests as well to cover more senarios as well:
+I've added some more tests as well to cover more senarios as well: More & more scnerios can be added considering the permutations & combinations of the recommendation's combinations.
 * ShouldBringMultipleHolidaySearchResultsFor_ANYWHERE_TO_PMI_Itinerary
 * ShouldNotPerformSearchFor_InvalidAirportOrCityCode
 * ShouldNotPerformSearchFor_PastDepartureDate